koding/koding/go/src/github.com/mitchellh/packer/website/source/docs/builders/amazon-chroot.html.markdown

 ---
 layout: "docs"
 page_title: "Amazon AMI Builder (chroot)"
+description: |-
+  The `amazon-chroot` Packer builder is able to create Amazon AMIs backed by an EBS volume as the root device.
+For more information on the difference between instance storage and EBS-backed instances, storage for the root device section in the EC2 documentation.
 ---

 # AMI Builder (chroot)

 Type: `amazon-chroot`

-The `amazon-chroot` builder is able to create Amazon AMIs backed by an EBS volume as the root device.
+The `amazon-chroot` Packer builder is able to create Amazon AMIs backed by an EBS volume as the root device.
 For more information on the difference between instance storage and EBS-backed instances, see the ["storage for the root device" section in the EC2 documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html#storage-for-the-root-device).